ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Each MonitorLabel structure in `labels` contains the label to monitor in `label`, and a list in the `entries` field corresponding to the map described in
-{{m-algorithm}}.
+{{contact-algorithm}}.
 If the user owns the label, they additionally indicate in `rightmost` the position of the rightmost distinguished log entry where they have verified that the greatest version of the label is correctly represented.